y31ling/-algorithm-to-predict-each-team-s-qualified-probabilty-for-2024-cs2-copenhagen-major/README.md

 Start from the third round, the match will switch to swiss round same as valve notified.

 The judging of win or lose in a round is depending on the “power value” of the team, and the power value has a random float as maximum 20%. ( if someone so toxic or someone so sick)
+The power value of each team in my code is mostly the data (score） from hltv.
+And partially adjust it, such as i add more points to Ence because major is in Denmark, glave's hometown.

 You can change the power value and the random float as you wish.